d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 \end{aligned}
 $$

 We refer the above formula as *bias-variance trade-off*.
-To be specific, the mean squared error can be divided into two error sources: the high bias error and the variance.
+To be specific, the mean squared error can be divided into two error sources: the error from high bias and the error from high variance.
 On the one hand, the bias error is commonly seen in a simple model (such as a linear regression model), which cannot extract high dimensional relations between the features and the outputs.
 If a model suffers from high bias error, we often say it is *underfitting* or lack of *generalization* as introduced in (:numref:`sec_model_selection`).
-On the flip side, the other error source - high variance usually results from a too complex model, which overfits the training data.
+On the flip side, the other error source---high variance usually results from a too complex model, which overfits the training data.
 As a result, an *overfitting* model is sensitive to small fluctuations in the data.
 If a model suffers from high variance, we often say it is *overfitting* and lack of *flexibility* as introduced in (:numref:`sec_model_selection`).

 ### Implement Estimators from Scratch